TimoGuy/solanine_vulkan/etc/engine_upgrade.md

         - [x] BUGFIX: some objects don't appear in the right spots after the level is reloaded?
             > It seems to be the player object not getting deleted after doing a level reload upon stopping play mode.
             > Fix: It's the same issue as the voxel field creation index issue when there are 0 instances created.
 The index never gets set in the list of capsule/voxelfield indices after deleting all the way to zero and then rebuilding (only is noticable after the [0] gets set to something other than 0, which is what happens during a full delete).
 Well, now it's both fixed in capsules and voxelfields... so should've definitely done it for the capsules too after doing it for the voxelfields.
-    - [ ] Toggle wireframe mode.
-(Hook into material system)
-        - [ ] ~~Trigger a recook of the material system but now with the pipelines remade to have wireframe set.~~
-        - [x] Include zprepass in wireframe render, but not shadow map!
-        - [ ] Create a z-prepass wireframe material.
-        - [ ] Create a color-by instance id wireframe material.
-        - [ ] Switch between the regular materials and just using the wireframe materials in the main renderpass depending on whether wireframe is desired.
     - [x] Don't include player object in saved entity assortment of identities files.
         > Removed from `hello_hello_world`
         > @FUTURE: Player object location will be handled by the global state.
         - [x] Crash application if found trying to save the player object.
-    - [ ] Lay out simulation objects that are just level testing spawn points and select which one to start playing at when doing level testing
+    - [x] Lay out simulation objects that are just level testing spawn points and select which one to start playing at when doing level testing
         - EDITORTestLevelSpawnPoint.h/.cpp This name would be good eh!
         - [x] Create the 3d model.
         - [x] They get saved, but their render object is in the builder layer.
-        - [ ] Select which one to spawn at to start playing.
+        - [x] Their data structure is accessible for when doing a spawn.
     - [ ] When pressing F1 (or whatever key will be for starting/stopping play mode), pop up a menu that has a list of the currently available test spawn points.
 Click on one and the player will be created and spawned at that position.
+        - [ ] The popup menu should spawn to right where the cursor is such that it's already pointing to the button that has the most recently selected checkpoint (or 0th if it doesn't exist).
-        - [ ] Press a certain key to reset the player to the position.
+        - [ ] Press a certain key to reset the player to the checkpoint position.
+            - [ ] Hold the certain key to select which checkpoint to reset player to.
+                - [ ] This changes the respawning checkpoint to this checkpoint.
+        - [ ] Move the camera to be behind the direction of the checkpoint spawn position and facing forward, towards the direction the checkpoint is facing.
     - [x] Disable player being able to be created in palette.
     - [ ] Extra free cam modes.
         - [ ] Ortho in the 6 directions (+x, -x, +y, -y, +z, -z).